The home inspection is a really important part of the home buying process, and you may be wondering what to ask the inspector.

 Structural issues is a big one, and I have had to recommend further evaluation by structural engineers on many occasions.

 Common structural issues can be related to oddly sloping floors, foundation cracks, foundation bowing or bulging, or even improperly cut joists.
+You can read my article on foundation inspection costs here.

 If the home inspector even has a whiff that something may have an underlying structural issue, they should recommend evaluation by a structural engineer.
-If you would like more information on structural problems related to the foundation — you can read my article on home foundation inspections.

 7. How Is The Grading And Drainage?